 This recipe is a great base for any fruit snacks.
 Change up the fruit by using strawberries, blueberries, mangoes, or even pineapple.
 You can also try out different vegetables like spinach or beets.
 Beets provide a wonderful color and go very well with berries.

 Maple syrup is used as a sweetener, but you can also use regular sugar, agave syrup or any other sweetener.
 For a very tangy fruit snack, you can skip the sweetener all together.

 2 cups fresh or frozen raspberries

-- 1 tablespoon of water
+1 tablespoon water

-- 1/2 cup lemon juice
+1/2 cup lemon juice

-- 2 tablespoons maple syrup or other sweetener
+2 tablespoons maple syrup , or other sweetener

-- 5 tablespoons of unflavored gelatin
+5 tablespoons unflavored gelatin

-Strain raspberries through a fine sieve to remove the seeds.
-Press the raspberries with a spoon to get all of the juice through the strainer.
-If you don't mind the seeds, simply skip the straining step!
-Add the raspberries back to the sauce pan.
+Strain raspberries through a fine sieve to remove seeds.
+Press raspberries with a spoon to get all of the juice through the strainer.
+If you don't mind seeds, simply skip straining step!
+Add raspberries back to sauce pan.

-Pour the mixture into silicone molds or a 9x9 pan.
-No greasing of the mold is necessary.
-Place in the refrigerator and chill for 4 hours.
+Pour mixture into silicone molds or a 9x9 pan.
+No greasing of mold is necessary.
+Place in refrigerator and chill for 4 hours.

-Remove from the molds and place in an airtight container.
+Remove from molds and place in an airtight container.
+If using a 9x9 inch pan, cut into small cubes, separate, and then place in an airtight container.
 Store in the refrigerator.

-If using a 9x9 inch pan, cut into small cubes, separate and then place in an airtight container.